metarank/metarank/doc/click-models.md

 In a simple words, NDCG is a number between 0.0 and 1.0:
 * when it's 1.0, then ranking was perfect: all items were sorted according to their true relevancy judgements.
-It's like google search results, but when the page you're looking for is always ranked #1.
+It's like Google search results, but when the page you're looking for is always ranked #1.
-* when it's 0.0, it's the worst possible ranking: all the most relevant items are at the end.
+* when it's 0.0, it's the worst possible ranking: all the most relevant items are in the end.

 The question is where can we take these "true relevancy judgements" from?
-What is
+Here's where the Click model comes into play.

 ## Click model

-In a [Click Modeling for eCommerce](https://tech.ebayinc.com/engineering/click-modeling-for-ecommerce/) article in eBay tech blog, there is a good example given:
+Article [Click Modeling for eCommerce](https://tech.ebayinc.com/engineering/click-modeling-for-ecommerce/) from the eBay tech blog provides a good example of different click models:

 > The user searched for “Meaning of life”.
 A search result page (SRP) with 50 results was served back.
 The user
 > then clicked on result #2, and we never heard from him again.